-- identification of existing security measures, procedures and operations; - > identification and evaluation of key ship operations that it is important to protect; - identification of possible threats to the key ship operations and the likelihood of their occurrence, in order to establish and prioritize security measures; and - identification of weaknesses, including human factors in the infrastructure, policies and procedures.
+- identification of existing security measures, procedures and operations; - > identification and evaluation of key shipboard operations that it is important to protect; - identification of possible threats to the key shipboard operations and the likelihood of their occurrence, in order to establish and prioritize security measures; and identification of weaknesses, including human factors in the infrastructure, policies and procedures.

-It should be emphasized to course participants that the on-scene survey should examine and evaluate existing ship protective measures, procedures and operations for:
+It should be emphasized to course participants that the on-scene survey should examine and evaluate existing shipboard protective measures, procedures and operations for:

-- ensuring the performance of all security duties; - controlling access to the ship, through the use of identification systems or otherwise; - controlling the embarkation of ship personnel and other persons and their effects, including personal effects and baggage whether accompanied or unaccompanied; - supervising the handling of cargo and the delivery of ship stores; - monitoring restricted areas to ensure that only authorized persons have access: - monitoring of deck areas and areas surrounding the ship both at sea and in port, with particular attention to the prevention of piracy and armed robbery; and - ensuring the ready availability of security communications, information, and equipment.
+- ensuring the performance of all ship security duties; - > monitoring restricted areas to ensure that only authorized persons have access; - controlling access to the ship, including any identification systems; - monitoring of deck areas and areas surrounding the ship both at sea and in port, with particular attention to the prevention of piracy and armed robbery; - > controlling the embarkation of persons and their effects (accompanied and unaccompanied baggage and the personal effects of ship's personnel): - > supervising the handling of cargo and the delivery of ship's stores; and - ensuring that ship security communication, information, and equipment are readily available.